Healthy carbonated drinks: The science behind the switch for men

 1. Audit and swap gradually

-Identify your highest-risk drink—usually the daily lunch cola or the late-night energy drink.
+Identify your highest-risk drink, usually the daily lunch cola or the late-night energy drink.
 Replace this single variable first.
 Do not go from zero fiber to three cans of prebiotic soda a day.
-Start with one can every other day to allow your gut bacteria to upregulate the enzymes needed to digest inulin and chicory root without distress.
+Start with one can every other day to allow your gut bacteria to adapt to fermentable fibers like inulin and chicory root without distress.

 2. Scrutinize the label for “The Big Three”

-When selecting a healthy soda, look for these three criteria to ensure it supports male physiology:
+When selecting a healthy soda, look for these three criteria:

-• Sugar: Must be under 5g total sugar per can.
-Ideally 0-2g.
+• Sugar: Must be under 5 g total sugar per can.
+Ideally 0 to 2 g.

 • Fiber Source: Identify the fiber.
-Inulin and chicory root are potent but gassy; marshmallow root or soluble corn fiber may be gentler.
+Inulin and chicory root are potent but can cause gas.
+Marshmallow root or soluble corn fiber may be gentler for some men.

 3. Time your intake for performance

 Drink fiber-rich sodas with a meal, not immediately before a workout.
 The gas production from prebiotics can be uncomfortable during heavy lifting or cardio.
-Save magnesium-infused sparkling waters for the evening to leverage their relaxation benefits.
+Save magnesium-infused sparkling waters for the evening if they help you wind down, and keep total daily carbonation moderate if reflux is an issue.

 Myth vs Fact